trillianx/machine_learning_notes/Hands_on_ML/Hands_on_ML_notes.md

 #### Extra Tree

-Rather than using the best feature from a subset of randomly selected features to split the feature space, it is possible to make trees even more random by also using random thresholds for each feature rather than searching for the best possible thresholds.
-This is known as **extremely randomized trees**.
+**Extremely randomized trees** or Extra Trees for sort is a technique where we create 1000s of unpruned decision on all of the dataset and not bootstrap dataset.
+We pick randomly a subset of features and create node on one of the samples.
+Unlike Random Forest, the node creation is not optimized but randomized.
 This technique is much faster than standard random forest because the slowest thing in the random forest is identifying the optimal feature to split on for a given node.

 Sklearn has the following class, `ExtraTreesClassifier()` which does what we just described above.